BoGGoG/boggog.github.io/docs/_posts/backup.md

 An extension is [METEOR](https://en.wikipedia.org/wiki/METEOR).
 Other scores are the [ROUGE](https://en.wikipedia.org/wiki/ROUGE_(metric)) or also [Perplexity](https://en.wikipedia.org/wiki/Perplexity).

+Of course, next-token-accuaracy is the easiest one to calculate.
-Most of those scores are tuned for natural language processing and while our problem of squaring amplitudes is formulated the same way as natural language tasks, namely as a seq2seq problem, I think there are differences that justify a different evaluation.
+Also, I most other scores are tuned for natural language processing and while our problem of squaring amplitudes is formulated the same way as natural language tasks, namely as a seq2seq problem, I think there are differences that justify a different evaluation.
 First, we have one correct solution.